MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/postgresql-connector.md

 # PostgreSQL Microsoft Graph connectors (Preview)

-The PostgreSQL Microsoft Graph connector allows your organization to index records from an PostgreSQL database.
+The PostgreSQL Microsoft Graph connector allows your organization to index records from a PostgreSQL database.
 After you configure the connector, end users can search for these records from PostgreSQL in Microsoft Copilot and from any Microsoft Search client.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a PostgreSQL Graph connector.